Engineering-Research-and-Development/true-connector/doc/TEST_API.md

 --data 'PAYLOAD'
 ```

-If any of the mandatory headers is not present or that message cannot be recreated from headers, response will be returned and user should check header responses, for IDS-Messagetype = ids:RejectionMessage and IDS-RejectionReason = https://w3id.org/idsa/code/MALFORMED_MESSAGE.
+If any of the mandatory headers is not present or that message cannot be recreated from headers, response will be returned and user should check header responses, for IDS-Messagetype = ids:RejectionMessage and IDS-RejectionReason = https://w3id.org/idsa/code/MALFORMED\_MESSAGE.

 ### /internal/sd

 This endpoint is used internally, between DataApp and Execution Core Container, when DataApp needs to fetch Connector Self Description document (when DataApp receives DescriptionRequestMessage).
 Reason for existence of this API is to eliminate need for DataApp to have API credentials of public Self Description endpoint.

 ### Broker

 There are convenient endpoints to initiate flow with Broker.
 They can be triggered from proxy endpoint.
 In order to do that, messageType in the proxy request must be correct.
 All of those endpoints will create valid IDS message and send message to connector, which will add IDS related elements (DAPS token and other) and forward to Broker.
 In order to send message to the Broker, Forward-To parameter of proxy request must have Broker URL.
-If Broker requires authentication, please set correct credentials in request, TRUEConnector will forward authorization header to destination, without modifying it.
+If Broker requires authentication, please set correct credentials in request, TRUE Connector will forward authorization header to destination, without modifying it.

 Example proxy request: